-We have the opportunity to purchase the only working fiber mill in Kentucky.
-We plan to relocate it from south central Kentucky to Shelby County, minutes from I-64.
-This mill will provide jobs, centralize wool production in the state, allow us to have a statewide Fibershed affiliate, and act as a step in the vertical integration of fiber and textile production in our state.
+We want to open a fiber mill in Shelby County, Kentucky, minutes from I-64.
+The last working mill in the state has decided to sell, leaving our 10,000 producers without a local processing center.
+Our mill will provide jobs, centralize wool production in the state, and act as a step in the vertical integration of local fiber and textile production.

 Update June 25: THANK YOU to all who have supported us this far!
 The campaign is underway and you are showing up for it!
 Click below for a letter of intent to fill out and mail back or a brochure to print and/or pass on, and keep spreading the word to everyone you know.
 Campaign rewards are posted; we ultimately choose GoFundMe because it has the lowest fees (which helps all of us) and it's easiest to co-ordinate donations as the campaign progresses.
 Be sure to follow the mill project on Facebook to keep abreast of new info!

 Producers will be able to have their animals sheared at the mill and either receive a check for selling their fiber to us or place their order for processing.
 A dedicated shearing crew will not only be on hand in our shearing shed, but will eventually travel to arranged locations statewide to offer mobile shearing days.